rtheo/CAdynamics/README.md

 and "Wheels1D.m"

 Performing a musical encoding requires a slight alteration in the inter-frequency spacing.
 One just starts from the lowest<br>
-octave considering a superposition like a sequence of notes ABCDEFGABCDEFG... played all together like a chord.
-Then one<br>
-separates even and odd positions where presence of an odd note representes the presence of a bit and presence of an even one<br> the absence of a bit.
-Only disadvantage in this case is the low capacity of the resulting musical register in the<br>
+octave considering a superposition like a sequence of notes ABCDEFGABCDEFG... played all together like a chord.<br> Then one separates even and odd positions where presence of an odd note representes the presence of a bit and presence<br> of an even one the absence of a bit.
+Only disadvantage in this case is the low capacity of the resulting musical register<br> in the audible spectrum.
-audible spectrum.

 Building a particular (continuous) dynamical system able to apply the particular "program" given as the harmonic encoding<br>
 of the original CA rule is a different engineering problem and could be dealt in a variety of ways using eg. vector coding <br>